mandalenikita368/mandalenikita368/README.md

 # Hi there, I’m Nikita Mandale 👋

 ### 👩‍💻 About Me
-I’m currently a BTech Computer Science student at SRTM University, passionate about building user-friendly and scalable applications.
+I’m currently a BTech prefinal year Computer Science student at SRTM University, passionate about building user-friendly and scalable applications.
 My journey started with a diploma in Information Technology, where I developed my first full-fledged desktop app and discovered my love for creating impactful software.

 ---

 ### 🛠️ Skills & Technologies
-- **Android App Development** (Java, beginner level)
+- **Android App Development** (Java)
 - **Desktop Applications** (AWT & Swing frameworks)
 - **UI/UX**: Focused on usability and user experience